AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Experimental Results

+More specifically, Table \ref{table:metric_allwayconflict} shows that for any $n_{veh}$, in the case of AROW with $NC_{prob} = 0$, instances with 1 competing CAV within SC-I at any time throughout the simulations constitute for 100\% of the scenarios, thus no $n_{amb}$.
+However, this is not the case with non-zero $NC_{prob} = 0.1, 0.25$ where we observe some $n_{amb}$ instances.
+Non-zero $NC_{prob}$ means that there can be cases of repetitive non-compliance which can satisfy (\ref{eq_arowthresh}) and disable AROW.
+Once AROW is disabled, the remaining compliant CAVs can follow any default heuristic to manually pass the SC-I. For this study, the default heuristic is set to FIFO which is usual for real-life non-cooperative SC-I scenarios.
+However, such scenarios with CAVs manually passing the SC-I can cause ambiguity and thus, $n_{amb}$ instances.
+Given this, as $NC_{prob}$ rises, we should experience higher cases of disabled AROW and higher $n_{amb}$ instances with 2 or 3 competing CAVs entering as a false start due to ambiguity, which is precisely what we observe in Table \ref{table:metric_allwayconflict}.

+However, despite this, the percentage of $n_{amb}$ instances within AROW is still far lower as compare to allway and DCIM.
+In the case of $n_{veh} = 4$, there is 0.2\% instances of 2 competing CAVs when $NC_{prob} = 0.25$, while for the same $n_{veh} = 4$, DCIM has 2.7\% of $n_{amb}$ cases which further rises to 4\% for allway with 3.8\% and 0.2\% of cases with 2 and 3 competing vehicles, respectively.
+Similarly, in the case of $n_{veh} = 8$, AROW has a total $n_{amb}$ instances of 0.6\% in the case of $NC_{prob} = 0.1$ which rises to only 3.1\% with $NC_{prob} = 0.25$.
+This is far lesser when compared to DCIM for $n_{veh} = 8$ which contains a total of 8.4\% of $n_{amb}$ scenarios.
+And as expected, allway performs the poorest with a total of 15.5\% of $n_{amb}$.
+Same trend can be observed in the case of $n_{veh} = 16$ where AROW encounters the least amount of $n_{amb}$ even when it is faced with a high $NC_{prob}$, followed by DCIM which performs better than the default non-cooperative allway.

 In addition to ambiguity reduction, AROW also promotes fairness among competing vehicles at an SC-I without necessarily causing additional delays.
-Figure \ref{fig:metric_CDFclearance} compares the $T_{clearance}$ CDF of AROW to allway and traffic signal methods from SUMO, respectively.
+Figure \ref{fig:metric_CDFclearance} compares the $T_{clearance}$ CDF of AROW to DCIM, along with allway and traffic signal methods from SUMO.
 The results from traffic light based intersection have been included to serve as a baseline.
-It is clearly observable from Figure \ref{fig:metric_CDFclearance} that AROW does not only outperform traffic lights in terms of $T_{clearance}$ but it also yields very similar results to allway for all values of $n_{veh}$.
-To analyze the differences numerically, consider the equation below:

-where $\Delta A$ is the difference between the areas under the two CDF curves of $T_{clearance}$.
-Using (\ref{eq:diffarea_tclearance}), $\Delta A$ between traffic light and AROW is 60.7, 113.7, and 103.5, for $n_{veh}$ = 4, 8, and 16, respectively.
-On the other hand, $\Delta A$ between allway and AROW for the same values of $n_{veh}$ is -1.48, 0.2, 1.93, respectively.
-Thus, this calculation reiterates that AROW performs far better than traffic light in terms of $T_{clearance}$ and it is very similar to that of allway.
+For $n_{veh} = 4, 8$, the $T_{clearance}$ of AROW with $NC_{prob} = 0$, DCIM, and allway are similar to each other and they significantly outperform traffic light-based intersection.
+With $NC_{prob} = 0.1, 0.25$, there appears to be a slight degradation in $T_{clearance}$ for AROW, which is expected since compliant CAVs re-run AROW in the face of non-compliance until (\ref{eq_arowthresh}) is satisfied.
+And the tradeoff for this as explained above is the reduction in $n_{amb}$ instances for AROW as compared to other methods.
+In the case of high density traffic ($n_{veh} = 16$), the $T_{clearance}$ of AROW with $NC_{prob}=0$ and allway are still similar and as expected, the $T_{clearance}$ of AROW slightly degrades with $NC_{prob} = 0.1, 0.25$.
+However, there is a significant deterioration in the $T_{clearance}$ of DCIM, which is due to its limitations as explained below.